-If you qualify for the exemption, you can fill out Form ID-MS1, Employee's Idaho Military Spouse Withholding Exemption Certificate, and give it to your employer.
+If you qualify for the exemption, you can fill out Form ID-MS1, Employee's Idaho Military Spouse Withholding Exemption Certificate, and give it to your employer (your employer will keep a copy and send a copy to the Tax Commission).
 A new form is required each year.

 To claim a refund of income taxes withheld from your Idaho income, follow these steps in the program:

 - State Section

 - You must complete the information for your state of residency and your residency status.
 The Military member should select 'Military Nonresident' and the non-military spouse should select "Nonresident."